peter-leonov/ngx_http_js_module/README.markdown

 export LD_LIBRARY_PATH="/usr/local/lib/"
 and then run make test-js again.

-make test-js (calling run-tests from the module saurces) tries to set the LD_LIBRARY_PATH env variable for you.
+make test-js (calling run-tests from the module sources) tries to set the LD_LIBRARY_PATH env variable for you.

 install